-- 1. General 3-round differential trails obtained from dedicated trail search algorithms, e.g., [DVA12, MDA17, LQT19], are extended forward by one round and exhaustively searched for possible d-bit collision.
-Due to limited computation power and the enormous search space, only a small fraction of the trails are checked. - 2.
-When sufficient many 3-round trails with digest collision are collected, extend them backward by one round to determine satisfactory output differences for connectors, which are also the input differences $\Delta S_I$ of the $n{r_2}$ -round colliding trails.
+- General 3-round differential trails obtained from dedicated search algorithms, e.g., [DVA12, MDA17, LQT19], are extended forward by one round and exhaustively searched for possible d-bit collision. - 2.
+When sufficient 3-round trails with digest collision are collected, extend them backward by one round to determine satisfactory output differences for connectors, which at the same time are the input differences $\Delta S_I$ of the $n{r_2}$ -round colliding trails.

-There are two problems about this colliding trail search strategy.
+There are two problems regarding to this colliding trail search strategy.
 On one hand, the exhaustive colliding trail search, especially the backward extension, drain computing resources significantly.
 In practice, sophisticated implementation techniques and even GPU resources [SLG17] are introduced to speed up the colliding trail search.
 However, without dramatical increase in computing power, it's unlikely that the search efficiency can be improved further.
-On the other hand, the colliding trails are limited by the results of general differential trail search.
+On the other hand, the colliding trails are limited by the results of general truncated differential trail search.
 For example, the 5-round practical collision attack on SHA3-256 [GLL+20] is not possible until new results on general 3-round trails [LQT19] are published.
 Particularly, even with ultimate computing power, better colliding trails won't be possible unless results of general trail search are updated.
 Then it comes to the common trail search problem again which is a challenging task.

 2.1.2 Quick consumption of degrees of freedom in connector construction.
 The connector construction is comprised of two parts.
 In the first part, as depicted in Figure 1, connecting trails whose input difference $(i.e., \Delta \overline{M})$ and output difference $(i.e., \Delta S_I)$ are partially or fully fixed are constructed.
 In the second part, data structures that output a subspace of message pairs following the connecting trail are generated.
 Essentially, as long as the connecting trail is determined, systems of equations (i.e., the data structures) on messages are listed in which the degree of freedom (DF for short) are quickly consumed.
 As conditions of both $\Delta \overline{M}$ and $\Delta S_I$ are strict, the sophisticated Target Difference Algorithms (TDA for short) are devised to determine the exact connecting trails.
-When we try to extend the connector by one more round, $\Delta \overline{M}$ and $\Delta S_I$ are so heavy that connecting trails are hardly generated.
+When we try to extend the connector by one more round, $\Delta \overline{M}$ and $\Delta S_I$ are so heavy that connecting trails are hard to generate.
 Even if the TDA generates connecting trails, data structures become impossible to construct as almost all DF is consumed to meet conditions of the heavy connecting trail.
 Therefore, developing new connecting trail search methods to generate lighter connecting trails would be a feasible way to save DF and possibly allow to extend collision attacks for more rounds.